What problem is X-Margin solving and for who?

-What happens if liquidations cannot be executed within the buffer that X-margin has?
-What is the collective insurance policy?
+What happens if liquidations cannot be executed within the buffer that X-Margin has?

-Above 80% margin usage, if the user has not reduced risk or added more collateral within a fixed time window, positions will be liquidated (either by executing on exchange or Cash settled).
-Exchange trades are closed first to allow the most room for cost of liquidation, followed by OTC trades that are cash settled.
+Above 80% margin usage, if the user has not reduced risk or added more collateral within a fixed time window, positions will be liquidated (either by executing on exchange or cash settled).
+Exchange trades are closed first to allow the most room for cost of liquidation, and simultaneously bilateral trades are cash settled.

-Cash settled trades OTC trades on X-Margin have a live settlement price at all times, and as such, there is almost no slippage when closing out the trade.
+Cash settled bilateral trades on X-Margin have a live settlement price at all times, and as such, there is almost no slippage when closing out the trade.

 Who is the eventual counterparty for each trade?

 The counterparties to any user’s trades do not change.
-When trading with on an exchange, the user’s counterparty is still the exchange, and when trading bilaterally OTC, the user’s counterparty is still the OTC trading firm it traded with.
-X-Margin as the calculation agent, allowing both sides of the trade to give each other portfolio margin, but in a zero knowledge way, and both sides of the trade are being margined appropriately.
+When trading with on an exchange, the user’s counterparty is still the exchange, and when trading bilaterally, the user’s counterparty is still the OTC trading firm it traded with.
+X-Margin as the calculation agent, allowing both sides of the trade to give each other portfolio margin, but in a zero knowledge way so they don’t need to see each others overall position

 Where does the collateral sit?
 Can I choose my own custodian?

 A user’s collateral will sit with their own choice of custodian or wallet, provided: